 On average, people eat four times as much fish now than they did in 1950, and this increasing demand for fish on our plate has lead to overfishing with no time for fish populations to recover.
-We have turned to fish farming – or aquaculture – as a strategy to meet the growing demand for seafood.
-However, as current methods of fish farming often involve crowded, tethered pens with poor water circulation, disease is spread and huge amounts of environmental stress are put on of surrounding waterways.
+We have had to turn to aquaculture as a strategy to meet the growing demand for seafood.

+Aquaculture is exactly what it sounds like – farming fish, crustaceans, molluscs, aquatic plants, algae and other organisms, under controlled conditions.
+Combined with agriculture, it improves livelihoods, as well as alleviating food shortages for small-scale farmers.
+However, as current methods of fish farming often involve crowded, tethered pens with poor water circulation, disease is spread and huge amounts of environmental stress are put on surrounding waterways.

-The free floating, untethered deep ocean fish habitat looks like a giant underwater hamster ball.
-Its unique ability to change location with the ocean’s current creates less stress on surrounding environments and reduces overcrowding as the fish are free to move in the same way they would in the wild.
+The SeaStation and Aquapod’s unique abilities to change location with the ocean’s current creates less stress on surrounding environments and reduces overcrowding as the fish are free to move in the same way they would in the wild.
 The fact they are located at least a mile out at sea in deep water means the fish are as wild as they could possibly be, whilst still being farmed – a true free range fish.

 Gaby is a wildlife documentary producer with broadcast credits on BBC, National Geographic, Discovery and PBS.